kubevirt/kubevirt-tekton-tasks/tasks/modify-data-object/README.md

 This task modifies a data object (DataVolumes or DataSources).

-### Service Account

-This task should be run with `modify-data-object-task` serviceAccount.
-Please see [RBAC permissions for running the tasks](../../docs/tasks-rbac-permissions.md) for more details.

 ### Parameters

 - **manifest**: YAML manifest of a data object to be created.